vespa-engine/blog/_posts/2021-09-30-computing-with-tensors.md

 Unary operations work on single tensors; examples include filtering and reduction.
 Binary operations combine two input tensors to an output tensor, for instance, joining, extending, or calculating some relation.
-By combining these operations, they can express very complex computation.
+By combining these operations, they can express complex computation.

 Vespa provides just 8 core operations to transform tensors: